deadlyclowning/red-sons-walls/README.md

 • Will gladly have a conversation! just dont be rude and were good!!

 • i have skins that dont have this account linked.
-For my personal comfort i dont wanna get told to jump all cause of a label (obv i wont be showing them- womp womp🫵🏼)
+For my personal comfort i dont wanna get told to jump all cause of a label (obv i wont be showing them- womp womp🫵🏽)
 </div>

 <h2 strong div align="center">